ArtyuiCraft/Termulation/README.md

 Termulation is a terminal base retro game launcher it uses fzf for selecting the system and game
 # Install
 download the program and make sure that you have fzf installed

+for linux and mac:
+chmod the file to make it executable and then just run it
 # config
 the  config file is expected next to the executable. it has to be named config.json
 ## Adding a system